How Greed Destroys Traders in the Option Market

 Social Media Often Increases Greed

-Social media has created unrealistic expectations in the trading community.
 Every day, traders see screenshots showing huge profits from option trading.
-Many people start believing that making massive daily profits is normal and easy.
+Because of this, many beginners start believing that making massive daily profits is normal and easy.

 Unfortunately, expiry trading punishes emotional decisions very quickly.